By David Joel Miller.

-Many have suggested that the mental ill are just the way they are not to blame for their having a disorder.
+Many have suggested that the mental illness is just the way they are not to blame them for their having a disorder.
 I agree that they are not to blame for having gotten a mental illness.
 I doubt that anyone chooses to be sick mentally or physically.
 That does not mean that the mentally ill have no hope and need to resign themselves to always being too sick to function.
 Recovery can happen.
 We see it happen every day.

-Throughout the year I want to talk more about some of the tools that can be used to keep yourself mentally health and to reduce the impact of illness when it does occur.
+Throughout the year I want to talk more about some of the tools that can be used to keep yourself mentally healthy and to reduce the impact of illness when it does occur.